Assassination of Rafic Hariri

-On 14 February 2005, former Prime Minister of Lebanon Rafic Hariri was killed along with 21 others in an explosion in Beirut, Lebanon.
+On 14 February 2005, former Prime Minister of Lebanon Rafic Hariri was assassinated along with 21 others in an explosion in Beirut, Lebanon.
 Explosives equivalent to around 1,000 kilograms (2,200 pounds) of TNT were detonated as his motorcade drove near the St. George Hotel.
-Among the dead were several of Hariri's bodyguards and former Minister of the Economy, Bassel Fleihan.
+Among the dead were several of Hariri's bodyguards and former Minister of Economy and Trade, Bassel Fleihan.